Tuxcon-AU/tuxcon-web/services/email.md

 ### Email Client

-You can configure your email client with the values listed below
+You can configure your email client with the values listed below:

 <table>
 	<thead>